-What are the criteria for selecting the ‘best‘ 5 exercises?
-They are those that build muscle, or tone, and do so in a balanced, aesthetically pleasing way.
+What are the criteria for selecting the ‘best ‘5 exercises?
+They are those that build muscle or tone and do so in a balanced, aesthetically pleasing way.
 They should work well for most people and provide maximum stimulation.
-As a collection they need to provide an all over stimulus that will develop a well-proportioned pleasing shape.
+As a collection, they need to provide an all-over stimulus that will develop a well-proportioned pleasing shape.

 What are glutes?

 Photos of well-developed glutes are often most viewed and ‘liked’ on social media.
-Gym goers of both genders in all age ranges aspire to building a ‘booty’.
+Gym goers of both genders in all age ranges aspire to build a ‘booty’.
 Everyone seems to want a great bum.
 Genetics will obviously give some people an advantage but don’t despair if you’re not one of them; everyone can improve the strength and shape of their glute muscles.

 Training the glutes

 Training your glutes twice a week is sufficient.
-I plan 2-3 recovery days between glute sessions so that I can workout to my maximum effort level.
-If your schedule is two whole body workout sessions a week then include one or two glute exercises.
+I plan 2-3 recovery days between glute sessions so that I can work out to my maximum effort level.
+If your schedule is two whole body workout sessions a week, then include one or two glute exercises.
 I’d recommend starting with the glutes as these are big compound moves which require you to be strong and keep good form.
-If you train more than twice a week, then pair glutes with an upper body part to create dedicated sessions.
+If you train more than twice a week, then pair glutes with an upper-body part to create dedicated sessions.